-Is it OK for me to smoke in the buildings?
+Is it okay for me to smoke in the buildings?
 Can I take my beer outside?

-Due to the historical nature of these buildings, smoking or e-cigarettes are not allowed in any of the buildings.There is a designated smoking area at the front of the Park and in the Historical Village beside the Roundhouse for both regular and e-cigarettes.
+Due to the historical nature of these buildings, smoking or using e-cigarettes is not permitted in any of the buildings.There is a designated smoking area at the front of the Park and in the Historical Village beside the Roundhouse for both regular and e-cigarettes.

 Alcohol purchased at the Wainwright Hotel, Drew's Saloon and the Selkirk Grille must be consumed inside the premises to adhere to our liquor license.

 Why can't I bring my pet into the Park, even if it is on a leash?

 We do not allow pets due to the horses and livestock at the Park.
 It’s impossible to predict how they will mix.

 In addition, we must consider the comfort and safety of other guests.
 Service dogs, however, are permitted inside the Park.